sgladkoff/goldpan/docs/README.md

 The tools of Logrus Global Localization Cloud will help you to simplify your work and deliver interoperability right at your fingertips.
 They also feature some innovative technologies.

-With the tools of Logrus Global Language cloud you can:
+With the tools of Logrus Global Localization Cloud you can:

 * work with nearly every tool and any ecosystem
 * use features that are not yet implemented in the tools that you are using